pangpang20/gaussdb-python/docs/basic/adapt.rst

 Dates and times limits in Python
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-PostgreSQL date and time objects can represent values that cannot be represented by the Python `datetime` objects:
+GaussDB date and time objects can represent values that cannot be represented by the Python `datetime` objects:

 - dates and timestamps after the year 9999, the special value "infinity";